Updated: May 26, 2025

 Living in Lisbon as a non-EU citizen

-If you‘re a non-EU citizen and are considering living in Lisbon, the good news is there are various visa options for you to apply for to be able to enter and live in Portugal.
 Portugal has been facilitating the visa processes to attract expats and investors to the country.
 Once you obtain a visa to travel to Portugal, after arrival, you will need to apply for a residence permit to settle in Lisbon, Portugal, and enjoy your benefits as a resident.

 GC-ICON-52Portugal Golden Visa

 The Portugal Golden Visa is one of the most common visa programs for non-EU citizens who invest in Portugal through fund investments, donations, or company formation.
-The Portugal Golden Visa scheme speeds up the process for non-EU investors to get a Portuguese residence permit if they make a qualifying investment in the country.
+The Portugal Golden Visa scheme speeds up the process for non-EU investors to get a Portuguese residence permit if they make a qualifying investment in the country (a minimum investment of €250,000 is required).

 D7 Visa

-Pensioners, entrepreneurs who want to live in Portugal, retired foreign citizens, or other expats living off of a recognized stable income, such as movable property, real estate, intellectual property, or financial investments, may be eligible to apply for the D7 Portuguese Visa, and subsequently, apply for a residence permit.
-To qualify, you’ll need to earn a minimum wage as determined by the Portuguese Government.
+Pensioners, entrepreneurs who want to live in Portugal, retired foreign citizens, or other expats living off of a recognized stable passive income, such as movable property, real estate, intellectual property, or financial investments, may be eligible to apply for the D7 Portuguese Visa, and subsequently, apply for a residence permit.

 You can find out more about this visa option in our article: D7 Visa Portugal: The Ultimate Guide.